veselink1/refl-cpp/Introduction.md

 ## Two macro styles
 The two types are functionally-equivalent, in fact, Type 1 is directly transformed into Type 2 macros via preprocessor magic.
 Type 1 is more succint, but generates worse stack traces.

+> NOTE: Type 1 has a hard-limit of 100 members.
+This is not something that can be substantially increased due to compiler limits on the number of macro arguments.

 ### Type 1
 ```cpp
 // Example